 Physical and biological science.
 Social, political, and technological aspects of the environment.
 Sustainability.

-A bachelor's degree in environmental science and sustainability from Michigan Technological University provides you with the tools to create a sustainable future for the environment.
+A Bachelor of Science in Environmental Science and Sustainability from Michigan Technological University provides you with the tools to create a sustainable future for the environment.
 Integrate societal needs and perspectives with science-based environmental practices.
-Gain an understanding of the natural world in our own backyard that may be applied to global issues.
+Gain an understanding of the natural world and how resources in our own backyard can be applied to global issues.
 Become what tomorrow needs.

 Request Information